-Glatfelter Corporation (NYSE:GLT) stock is about to trade ex-dividend in four days.
-The ex-dividend date is one business day before a company's record date, which is the date on which the company determines which shareholders are entitled to receive a dividend.
+Acadian Timber Corp.
+(TSE:ADN) stock is about to trade ex-dividend in 4 days.
+Typically, the ex-dividend date is one business day before the record date which is the date on which a company determines the shareholders eligible to receive a dividend.
 The ex-dividend date is important as the process of settlement involves two full business days.
 So if you miss that date, you would not show up on the company's books on the record date.
-Meaning, you will need to purchase Glatfelter's shares before the 30th of September to receive the dividend, which will be paid on the 1st of November.
+Accordingly, Acadian Timber investors that purchase the stock on or after the 28th of September will not receive the dividend, which will be paid on the 15th of October.

-The company's upcoming dividend is US$0.14 a share, following on from the last 12 months, when the company distributed a total of US$0.56 per share to shareholders.
-Based on the last year's worth of payments, Glatfelter has a trailing yield of 3.8% on the current stock price of $14.69.
-If you buy this business for its dividend, you should have an idea of whether Glatfelter's dividend is reliable and sustainable.
-So we need to investigate whether Glatfelter can afford its dividend, and if the dividend could grow.
+The company's next dividend payment will be CA$0.29 per share, and in the last 12 months, the company paid a total of CA$1.16 per share.
+Based on the last year's worth of payments, Acadian Timber stock has a trailing yield of around 6.5% on the current share price of CA$17.85.
+If you buy this business for its dividend, you should have an idea of whether Acadian Timber's dividend is reliable and sustainable.
+That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
 Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
 This is why it's a relief to see Acadian Timber earnings per share are up 4.0% per annum over the last five years.
 Earnings have been growing somewhat, but we're concerned dividend payments consumed most of the company's cash flow over the past year.